It seems like we’re in a recession. Or at least a slowdown, right? That’s what we’re reading in the news.

 There are about 11 million unfilled jobs, and it’s unlikely that this situation is going to change soon.
 Immigration reform is needed, but probably won’t happen for a while.
 Sure, it’s possible some businesses—especially those in industries facing headwinds—are not tenaciously pursuing all of their job openings.
 But if they find the right person, they’ll hire.
 That’s because they know that the right person will help them in the future.

-A survey released this month from PNC Bank found that the majority of small business owners polled were “optimistic” about the future, despite the challenges they face.
+Many small business owners feel “optimistic” about the future, despite the challenges they face.
 That doesn’t surprise me.
 We’re always looking to hire talent that shares our same optimism and desire to succeed, regardless of what today’s economic data shows.

 Next Steps: Want to learn more?
 Sign up for the Small Biz Ahead newsletter to receive a weekly roundup of the latest tools, trends, and resources.